Book-tracking

 How might we make managing collections and evaluating books more intuitive, flexible, findable, and easy to navigate for both new and existing book-tracking users between the ages of 18 and 35?

 During our user research, we maintained an “idea parking lot” to quickly document ideas that sparked either within us or within the users we connected with.
-We then revisited this document afterwards as we shifted further into the ideation phase of our design process.
+These initial ideas stimulated independent brainstorming sessions focused on improving collection management and book evaluation, which then evolved into collaborative sessions where we clustered ideas by theme and selected those we were most curious to test.

 My design partner and I then used these initial ideas to stimulate independent brainstorming sessions (see left) on how to improve the collection management system and the book evaluation process, which evolved into a collaborative brainstorming session where we also began clustering the ideas by theme (see right).